aleon1220/docker-container-apps/README.md

-# docker-container-apps
+# Container apps
-Contains examples of different webapps that run as a docker container
+container-apps-stacks examples of different webapps that run as a docker containers or docker compose stacks

 ### PostgreSQL PG Admin with a volume to contain DB settings
 #### Docs for [container app](https://www.pgadmin.org/docs/pgadmin4/latest/container_deployment.html)